GuidesError FixesWindows Update Error 0xc1900223

 Replace Hosts File

 Every OS connects the domain name to the IP address through the Host file.
-But, a system cannot connect to a DNS server if the Host file corrupts.
+However, a system cannot connect to a DNS server if the Host file corrupts.
 As a result, Windows updates will not work.
-So, you need to replace the Host file, assuming it is causing the issue.
+So, we tried replacing the host file on our PC, which proved effective.

 Here’s how: